 Vaccinations have revolutionised the control of infectious diseases in your cats.
-It is essential that all cats are adequately vaccinated to help protect your pets themselves and the pet population as a whole.
-Responsible pet care requires kittens to be given their initial course of vaccinations, then adult cats need regular vaccination to maintain immunity against disease.
+It is essential that all of your cats are adequately vaccinated to protect them from several common or life-threatening conditions.

 A Guide to Cat Vaccination